-I try not tempting the Birthday Gods when it comes to celebrating the day that I was dropped by the stork into my loving moms arms.
-That’s my story and I’m sticking to it; I have a 2.9 year old and a 5.2 year old.
+When it comes to celebrating getting older, I try not to tempt the Birthday Gods. wCelebrating the day that I was dropped by the stork into my loving moms arms.
+That’s my story and I’m sticking to it; I have a 2.9-year-old and a 5.2-year-old.

 Thankfully I woke up prepared, with a mug of coffee and a piece of cake.
 This birthday was no different but somehow a vomiting child and another one running to the loo for other reasons was not going to bring me down.

 Being a mom and celebrating getting older.